ShreyasPen/Grade-Point-Pro/README.md

 GradePoint Pro is a simple GPA calculator application built using the Tkinter library in Python.
 It allows users to calculate both unweighted and weighted GPAs based on their course grades and credit units.
 # Prerequisites
 Download the latest version of python through (https://www.python.org/downloads/) for Windows or MacOS depending on the system being used.
 You also need an IDE of your choice.
 (VSCode is recommended)
+*If your using vscode to access the database Downlaod the extension SQLite Viewer.
 # Features
 - Calculate both unweighted and weighted GPAs.
 - Add any amount of courses and remove them if needed